triggermesh/bridges/docs/targets/confluent.md

 ## Prerequisites

-A Confluent clusterand a set of credentials:
+A Confluent cluster and a [set of credentials](https://docs.confluent.io/current/cloud/using/api-keys.html):

 - User and password to the Confluent cluster.
-- An APIKey instead of User and password.
-- CACertificate if using self-signed certificate and `SkipVerify` is not configured.
-- Version 7.x is preferred.
+- Bootstraps servers address.
+- Topic (can be dynamically created)

 ## Creating an Confluent Target